rmrkdao/rmrkdao-spec/entities/proposal.md

   },
   "electorate": {
     "type": "boolean",
     "value": "If true, the passing threshold is weighed against the entire electorate's vote weight.\n\nFor example, if there are 100 possible votes in the electorate and there are three options (A, B, C) to a proposal, if this key is true and passingThreshold is omitted, then in order for option A to pass there needs to be greater than 50 votes.
 If the result of this vote is A: 40, B: 20, C: 10, D: 30, none of the options pass.
 However in this example, if this key is false, option A would pass.
 The electorate vote weight depends on a couple parameters.
-If there are 50 unique owners of a collection of 100 NFTs, the electorate's vote weight would equal 100 if nftWeight = true, and 50 if false.
-If there are boosts in a proposal, the maximum potential of vote weight at the time of the snapshot will be considered the weight of the electorate.
-For example, if there are 100 NFTs in the proposal's respective collection and 1000 possible equippables that give a 0.5 boost, but only 2 slots for these NFTs in the base resource assigned to the NFTs in the proposal's respective collection, the electorate's total possible vote weight would be equal to 200."
+If there are 50 unique owners of a collection of 100 NFTs, the electorate's vote weight would equal 100 if nftWeight = true, and 50 if false."
   }
 }
 ```